Subpage Heading

 Component 2 - Externally set assignment

 Component 2 is a shorter project of between 25 and 35 sides of the same sized A3 work-journal and they devise, again with help and support of their teacher, a personal response to a theme set by the exam board; however all the set themes are so wide in scope, that they enable students to choose their own subject matter and directions.
+The project may be linked in some ways to the first unit but does not have to be.
+As with component 1, this component consists of mostly practical work with elements of research and critical evaluation and again demonstrates the Knowledge, Understanding and Skills outlined in the specification.

 This component comprises 40% of the marks and takes up approximately 40% of the time.